thosgood/this-weeks-finds/markdown/101-151/week134.md

 continuous multi-parameter families called moduli spaces.
 This suggests the idea that the geometry of the Calabi-Yau manifold could change with time.
 This idea is lurking behind a lot of interesting work.
-For example, Brian Greene gave a nice talk on \"mirror symmetry\".
-Different Calabi-Yau manifolds sometimes give the same physics; these are called
+For example, Brian Greene gave a nice talk on "mirror symmetry".
+Different Calabi-Yau manifolds sometimes give the same physics; these are called "mirror manifolds".
-\"mirror manifolds\".
 Because of this, a curve in one moduli space of Calabi-Yau manifolds can be physically equivalent to a curve in some other moduli space, which sometimes lets you continue the curve beyond a singularity in the first moduli space.
 Physicists like to think of these curves as representing spacetime geometries where the Calabi-Yau manifold changes with time.
-The problem is, there\'s no fully worked out version of string theory that allows for a time-dependent Calabi-Yau manifold!
+The problem is, there's no fully worked out version of string theory that allows for a time-dependent Calabi-Yau manifold!

-There\'s a good reason for this: one shouldn\'t expect anything so simple to make sense, except in the \"adiabatic approximation\" where things change very slowly with time.
+There's a good reason for this: one shouldn't expect anything so simple to make sense, except in the "adiabatic approximation" where things change very slowly with time.
 The product of Minkowski spacetime with a fixed Calabi-Yau manifold is a solution of the 10-dimensional Einstein equations, and this is part of why this kind of spacetime